Animation — Advanced Creature Animation Course

 Fix:

-Mistake 2: Weak Weight Distribution in Quadruped Animation
+Quadruped Animation Mistake #2: Weak Weight Distribution

 A believable quadruped always feels grounded.
 One of the most common mistakes is uneven or floating weight.
 Animators might give each foot equal timing or ignore how the center of mass shifts as the animal walks, trots, or runs.
 This creates animations that feel disconnected from gravity and mass, even if the leg movements themselves look correct.
+Animations feel ungrounded if the weight isn’t handled correctly.
+Common issues:

 - Floating body